-Many people have difficult times in life and may experience mental health problems.
+Many people have difficult times in life and may experience mental health conditions or emotional problems.
 The most important thing to remember is that help is available.
-If you or your family member are eligible for Medi-Cal and need mental health services, you should call your mental health plan access line at [mental health plan to insert phone number].
+If you or your family member are eligible for Medi-Cal and need mental health services, you should call your mental health plan access line at 1-800-817-5262.
 Your managed care plan can also help you contact your mental health plan if they believe you or a family member need mental health services that the managed care plan does not cover.
 The mental health plan will help you find a provider for services you may need.